Miracles are Made: A Real-Life Guide to Autism by Lynette Louise, eBook 2011; with < My Thoughts > by Sara Luker

 < My Thoughts > “…wishing I could fix him.”

-Please, please… stay on this page.
-The word “fix” is offensive to many… but it is not an uncommon ‘first responder’ reaction.
+The word 'fix' is offensive to many… but it is not an uncommon parental reaction.
 Especially for parents who are blessed with high ‘problem solving’ skills.
-They soon discover that they cannot ‘fix’ what they cannot see nor understand.Thus the long pursuit for understanding begins.
-Perhaps rather than hearing the words “fix” they would prefer to hear the words…“curative difference”.
+They soon discover that they cannot ‘fix’ what they cannot see nor understand.
+Thus, the long pursuit for understanding begins.
+Perhaps rather than hearing the words “fix”, some use the words…'curative difference'.

-5% You can make a curative difference and yes it’s hard but it’s also fun.
+5% You can make a 'curative difference' and yes it’s hard but it’s also fun.
 It does however take loads of time and effort.
 And that’s why I’ve called this book ‘Miracles Are Made’ because in fact they are.

 That’s what makes neurofeedback so great.
 Though you still do the work and make the miracles yourself, neurofeedback makes it quicker, which makes it possible to move farther or move on to a new kind of fun.